Krisell/type-trigger/README.md

 The trigger words are not intended to be secret or sensitive, just undocumented.
 It's a lot easier to add a trigger word than having to create a custom admin interface, or forcing someone to add a custom LocalStorage value, for testing purposes.

 ## Notes
-TypeTrigger listens for keypress events on `window.documnet`.
+TypeTrigger listens for keypress events on `window.document`.
 Changing this to a specified dom element could be a future addition, feel free to add an issue or send in a PR.
-Note however that it only listens after the first registration, i.e. only importing the package does not activate it.
+Note however that it only listens after the first registration, i.e. only importing the package does not activate it or att the listener.
+It uses one listener in total, not one per registration.

 If you stop the propagation of keypress events, it will not reach this package.

+## Licence
+MIT